cornishcoder1/Food_of_Japan_Quiz/README.md

 - Checked f-Strings to ensure that output data is updated automatically and remains accurate, particularly if questions are added to the dictionary.
 - Tested in my local terminal and the deployed Heroku terminal.
 - Submitted my code for peer review.
-- Asked friends and family to play the quiz to check that it works on various browsers, and that the quiz functionality is understandable.
+- Asked friends and family to play the quiz to check that it works on various browsers and that the quiz functionality is understandable.

 ## Validator Testing